usefulmana/IoT---Assignment-I---Green-House-Monitor/README.md

     sudo apt-get install bluetooth bluez blueman bluez-tools
     ````
 - Install the Pushbullet application/plugin on your devices
-- Turn on Bluetooth and make your device discoverable when you want to receive notifications
+- Turn on Bluetooth and make sure your device is discoverable when you want to receive notifications

 ### Running the program